 Anthologies are assembled from collected writings or transcribed interviews.
 I edit anthologies and consult on the book’s structure and content.

-I edit and copy edit web copy and profiles on social media.
-Put your best when you go out there and the best will come back to you.
+Put on your best when you go out there and the best will come back to you.

 How It Works

 If you’d like a reference, just ask.
-Books I’ve edited fill my shelves, and their writers would be happy to talk with you about working with me.
+Books I’ve edited fill my shelves, and their authors will be happy to talk with you about working with me.